 Be interactive.
 Social media is a two-way street.
 Using a social network isn’t just about sharing your own posts.
 It’s about connecting with your network and community.
 You’re asking your friends and followers to take interest in your cause.
 Return the favor by showing your community you’re interested in them, too.
 Like, comment & share their posts.

 If you show your peers that you support them, they’re more likely to help you when you reach out.

 Fun Graphics: You can create awesome graphics without being a designer using free online tools.
 For example, Canva is easy to use and features templates sized to standard social media dimensions.
 If you want to get really fancy, check out their design tutorials.
-We have also provided some downloadable images and video to use on your social media platforms.
-Click image to open and download images.

 SNOW BOWL VIDEO